 Making cheesecake is not really a difficult task.
 Making really good, light fluffy cheesecake, now that in and of itself is an art.

-In the ten years that Greg and I have been married, the only cheesecake I ever hear about is his “Craig Claiborne Cheesecake” made with farm fresh eggs and tons of cream cheese.
+In the ten years (now many more years, this was originally published in 2012) that Greg and I have been married, the only cheesecake I ever hear about is his “Craig Claiborne Cheesecake” made with farm fresh eggs and tons of cream cheese.
 He made tens of thousands of them, at least one or two every day for the tweleve years he owned the Appletree Landing Restaurant in Canning, Nova Scotia.
 So he’s bound to be pretty good at making cheesecake.

 There are other cheesecake recipes, but, Greg says, once you’ve tried this one, there is NO going back.
 From his memory, technically, this is Greg’s recipe for cheesecake, but since he gives credit to Craig, so shall I.

 I was curious to see if his memory is the same as Craig’s recipe, so, I searched the internet high and low.
 I discovered that Craig has never actually published his cheesecake recipe in a cookbook (others have).
 His recipe was originally published in the New York Times on Dec.
 29, 1968, and so, you can get the actual recipe from their archives, for a price.
 Here is an exerpt you can just click on if you’re interested in actually buying the article and getting the actual recipe:

 “There is one dessert in America that is as typically New York as the subway to Coney Island, corned beef and pastrami, or the waiters at Lindy’s.
 That is cheesecake.
 The problem is that the quality of cheesecake varies tremendously — from coarse to smooth, leaden to gossamer.
 The cheesecake here is down-right suave in its style, flavor and texture.” — Craig Claiborne, NYT December 29, 1968